char0n/vladimirgorej.com/_posts/2022-01-24-swagger-ui-error-handling.md

 This solution required wrapping every function component into class component to make sure that the component has the `render` method.

-React 16 introduces a new concept of an [error boundary](https://reactjs.org/docs/error-boundaries.html).
+React 16 introduces a new concept of an <a href="https://reactjs.org/docs/error-boundaries.html" target="_blank" rel="noopener noreferrer">error boundary</a>.
 It's no longer necessary to create a custom solution for catching errors in React apps, as we have a standardized way of doing it.

-In order to fully utilize new error boundaries, I had to rewrite SwaggerUIs [view plugin](https://github.com/swagger-api/swagger-ui/tree/master/src/core/plugins/view), which all other plugins build on.
+In order to fully utilize new error boundaries, I had to rewrite SwaggerUIs <a href="https://github.com/swagger-api/swagger-ui/tree/master/src/core/plugins/view" target="_blank" rel="noopener noreferrer">view plugin</a>, which all other plugins build on.
 An additional new plugin called `safe-render` was introduced to allow configurable application of error boundaries to SwaggerUI components.